rjoydip-zz/what-is/README.md

 # What is it?

 > What is it?
-Anything in javascript world.
+Anything in javascript.

 ## Contents